upbound/docs/content/spaces/backup-and-restore.md

 #### Create a backup secret

-Before you can configure backup schedules and initiate manual backups, you need to create a secret containing auth credentials to allow for communication between the Space and a storage target, such as AWS S3.
+Before you can configure backup schedules and initiate manual backups, you need to create a secret containing auth credentials to allow for communication between the Space and a storage target.
+The example below contains the configuration for an AWS S3 store:

 ```yaml
 apiVersion: v1